-On the wall in each classroom is the class 'Learning Ladder' which outlines our behaviour system (see appendix 4).
+On the wall in each classroom is the class 'Learning Ladder' which outlines our behaviour system.
 There are a series of steps on the ladder which refer to actions for positive behaviour and consequences for poor/inappropriate behaviour.
 Each child's name is written on a peg/laminated and moved up/down the 'Learning Ladder' depending on their behaviour.
-Below is an explanation of how this operates:
+Due to COVID-19 restrictions and the need to keep classes separate as much as possible, we have adapted the steps in our Learning Ladder.
+Children's pegs/markers will be moved by a class adult rather than a child.
+Below is an explanation of how our Learning Ladder operates:

 Peg Behaviour Action Star of the Day Consistent positive attitude to learning and behaviour throughout the day.
-Move peg/name up Earn 3 house points Raffle ticket awarded for termly book voucher draw (celebrated in Friday assembly and through school newsletter) Good Choices Good listening and looking.
-Child is on task, showing good concentration and a positive attitude to learning e.g. answering question, completing task as directed etc Move peg/name up.House point may be awarded.
-Ready to Learn All children start each day at this point.
-Routine classroom misbehaviour, off task, distracted, distracting, loudness, low level attention seeking.
+Move peg/name up Raffle ticket awarded for termly book voucher draw (celebrated in Class Reading Assembly and through school newsletter) Good Choices Good listening and looking.
+Child is on task, showing good concentration and a positive attitude to learning e.g. answering question, completing task as directed etc Move peg/name up.
+House point may be awarded.
+Ready to Learn All children start each day v at this point.
+Stop and think Routine classroom misbehaviour, off task, distracted, distracting, loudness, low level attention seeking.
+Repeated poor behaviour.
 Reminder - dealt with by verbal/non-verbal strategy e.g. frown, eye contact.
 Repeat/explain desired behaviour.
-Stop and think Repeated poor behaviour.
 Move peg/name down.
 Brief explanation to child as to why their behaviour was inappropriate.
 Repeat/explain desired behaviour.
 Remind child of the need to improve their behaviour and consequences if poor behaviour continues.
-Time Out (i) Class (or on playgroun d if at break/lunc h) Class minor misbehaviour - wandering around, interrupting, and ignoring instructions, silly noises or repeat of previous poor behaviour.
+Time Out Class minor misbehaviour - wandering around, interrupting, and ignoring instructions, silly noises or repeat of previous poor behaviour.
 Continuation of poor behaviour or more serious misbehaviour.
 Move peg/name down. (i) Child moved within the classroom.
-May be close to the teacher/TA.
-Child to apologise at an appropriate time (ii) Child in Acorn Class to go to Oak Class (ii) Partner Child in Oak Class to go to
+Child to apologise at an appropriate time (ii) If another adult e.g. TA/volunteer is present it may be appropriate for the child to have 5/10 minutes away from the classroom if

-Class Elder Class Mrs Hopkins (Senior Teacher)/Mrs Norton (Headteacher) Child has not responded to above steps or their behaviour is of a more serious nature e.g. general refusal to do things, deliberately causing a nuisance, challenge to authority, rudeness, aggression, swearing etc. Exclusion may be given for either a pattern or one-off serious misbehaviour that significantly endangers themselves/other Child in Elder Class to go to Acorn Class Child to apologise at an appropriate time.
-Class Behaviour Log and Behaviour Incident form completed.
-Child to miss 5/10 minutes of break/lunchtime (supervised by teacher) Child to complete 'Making Things Better' sheet.
-Parents are informed at stage (ii) - when a child has been sent to a partner class Move peg/name down.
-Child to explain actions, other adults/children may be drawn on for further information.
+Mrs Hopkins - Child has not responded to above steps or their a further 'cooling off' period is needed.
+If there is a pattern of children regularly reaching this stage e.g. 3 times a week, teacher to discuss with parent/InCo to resolve.lass Behaviour Log and Behaviour Incident form completed.
+Child to miss 5/10 minutes of break/lunchtime (supervised by teacherParents are informed at stage (ii) - when a child has been sent to a partner class Move peg/name down.
+Fridays (Assistant Headteacher) Mrs Norton (Headteacher) behaviour is of a more serious nature e.g. general refusal to do things, deliberately causing a nuisance, challenge to authority, rudeness, aggression, swearing etc. Exclusion may be given for either a pattern or one-off serious misbehaviour that significantly endangers themselves/other Child to explain actions, other adults/children may be drawn on for further information.
 Child to apologise at an appropriate time.
-Child to miss break/remainder of lunchtime (supervised by Senior Teacher/Headteacher) Parents informed by Senior Teacher/Headteacher.
-Class Behaviour Log and Behaviour Incident form completed.
-Child to complete 'making Things Better' sheet.
-Repeated incidents: Targets set for improvement e.g. individual behaviour chart drawn up with the teacher, Inclusion Co-ordinator, child and parents
+Child to miss break/remainder of lunchtime (supervised by Assistant Teacher/Headteacher) Parents informed by Classteacher/Assistant Headteacher/Headteacher.
+Class Behaviour Log (appendix 4) and Behaviour Incident form completed (appendix 5).
+Repeated incidents: Targets set for improvement e.g. individual behaviour chart drawn up with the teacher, Inclusion Coordinator, child and parents